Transfer money to Bangladesh. Cheap and fast ways to send money abroad

-Compare the best rates and fees to transfer money to Bangladesh
+Compare the best global money transfer fees and rates to send money to Bangladesh

 We only compare secure providers which we have researched, tested and approved.
 Important information

-What is the cheapest way to transfer money to Bangladesh?
+What is the cheapest way to send money to Bangladesh?

 - Wise: 15.59 SGD

-When you are looking to transfer money to Bangladesh it's important that you calculate the total cost of your Singapore Dollar to Bangladeshi Taka transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the SGD/BDT exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Singapore Dollar/Bangladeshi Taka exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/BDT interbank rate is 69.4391.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Singapore Dollar/Bangladeshi Taka interbank rate is 80.7308.
 Whenever you compare fees for transferring money to Bangladesh, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 SGD is 69.4391 BDT, your bank can add a 3% exchange rate markup and give you a rate of 1 SGD = 71.5223 BDT.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 SGD is 80.7308 BDT, your bank can add a 3% exchange rate markup and give you a rate of S$ 1 = 83.15272 ৳

 What is the fastest way to transfer money to Bangladesh?